Draak-Z/so_long-42/README.md

 # so_long-42
 so_long project for 42

-Launch:
+Usage :

-make && so_long
+make && ./so_long

-Launch with bonuses :
+Usage with bonuses :

-make bonus && so_long
+make bonus && ./so_long